andrewdefries/unLATCA/README.md

+#unLATCA
+##
+# Description

-# unLATCA is an open source project to un-lock the LATCA chemical library dataset for collaborative cheminformatics and chemical genetics
+unLATCA is an open source project to un-lock the LATCA chemical library dataset for collaborative cheminformatics and chemical genetics

+##
+# Motivation